 ORLANDO, Fla. - Most likely, someone you know has experienced dating or domestic violence.
 One in three women and one in four men have experienced abuse by a partner, according to the Center for Disease Control and Prevention.

-October is Domestic Violence Awareness Month, and News 6 is highlighting some ways people can get help and get out of abusive situations.
+During the month of October, Domestic Violence Awareness Month, News 6 helped to highlight some ways people can get help and get out of abusive situations.

 Central Florida organizations, including Harbor House, Orange Couny's only state-cetified domesic violence organization, offer resources and guidance for women and men.
 Last year, more than 36,200 survivors in Orange County were helped through Harbor House assistance programs.
 Almost 11,000 women, men and children werre sheltered at the organizations domestic violence housing facilities last year.